cdnexperts/cdnselector/README.md

 See the project wiki at : https://github.com/tonyshearer/cdnselector/wiki

 # Changelog

+## Release 0.4.0
+* Load balancing requests across multiple CDNs
+* Improved admin GUI so it scales to more CDN providers (the previous design was limited by the width of the screen).

 ## Release 0.3.0
 * Made the project generic for open source release.